tatsumi486/blogDump/extra.md

 >> if not with squad, always with one of Chisaki's
 >> when he becomes the head of yokohama, becomes

-Midoriya Izuku had ten seconds to mourn the loss of his parents before he
+Midoriya Izuku had ten seconds to mourn the loss of his parents before he had to attend a dealing.
+Something about a family of three, with the youngest trying to go to college and the mother being sick...
+The entire scenrio made him sick to his stomach, but nothing did quite as well as the knowing smile from his anikis when they saw him.